JangoHiltzy/Guess-The-Flag/README.md

 ## Introduction

 This is a React project created by me, showcasing the flags of 227 countries and territories worldwide.
 Styled-components are utilized for managing the visual appearance, ensuring a polished and dynamic user experience.
 Players engage with the game by guessing the country based on its flag.
 It's an interactive way to test your knowledge of world flags.
+This project is playable on both desktop and on a mobile device!

 ---